 Git’s branching and merging capabilities are powerful, but they can be confusing for beginners.
-Today, we are contributing to your understanding of Git by answering the title question: how do you merge a branch to master?
+Today, we are contributing to your understanding of Git by answering the title question: how do you merge a branch to controller?

 We could jump right into the explanation of how to merge in Git, but first, let’s take a step back and talk about some fundamentals.
 We’ll explain how branches work under the hood, which will make you really appreciate how different Git is from most other VCS tools.
 Then we’ll get back to covering the many ways to merge in Git.

 Let’s dig in.

 Git Merge Branch to controller Fundamentals: Starting From the Beginning

 Without further ado, let’s start covering the fundamentals of Git branching and merging.